History KS3: Communism

 - At least one study of a significant society or issue in world history and its interconnections with other world developments - USA in the 20th Century

-Since the video is designed to help clarify the meaning of communism, the clip can be used as a flexible tool to help learners make connections and think about changes and causation leading to similarity and difference with other social and political systems in various parts of the world.
+Since the film is designed to help clarify the meaning of communism, it can be used as a flexible tool to help learners make connections and think about changes and causation leading to similarity and difference with other social and political systems in various parts of the world.

-The video can be revisited throughout the key stage depending upon learners’ differing needs and starting points to help reinforce the umbrella term, consolidate knowledge and understanding and aid progression.
+The film can be revisited throughout the key stage depending upon learners’ differing needs and starting points to help reinforce the umbrella term, consolidate knowledge and understanding and aid progression.

-Individually or in groups, students could predict the video content in advance, drawing up a key word list and whilst watching, cross check what they have written with what they learn in the video.
+Individually or in groups, students could predict the film content in advance, drawing up a key word list and whilst watching, cross check what they have written with what they learn in the film.
 This could help correct any preconceptions, assumptions or misconceptions that students have about the topic.

-The video could be preparatory work, with students encouraged to watch the video and generate some questions about the topic before a sequence of learning.
+The film could be preparatory work, with students encouraged to watch and generate some questions about the topic before a sequence of learning.

-Students could watch this video in conjunction with the video about Capitalism, and draw up a table of similarities and differences.
+Students could watch this film in conjunction with the video about Capitalism, and draw up a table of similarities and differences.

-Students could initially watch the video and then later ‘write the script’ or provide a voice over recalling information from memory by way of retrieval practice in a ‘storyboard’ style.
+Students could initially watch the film and then later ‘write the script’ or provide a voice over recalling information from memory by way of retrieval practice in a ‘storyboard’ style.

-Students could actively watch the video whilst answering a series of questions generated by the teacher which have been tailored to the period under study.
+Students could actively watch whilst answering a series of questions generated by the teacher which have been tailored to the period under study.
 This could perhaps lead to a summarising pyramid.